 Q: Which other industries can benefit from a value framework?
 Any ideas about what’s next on the horizon?

 “The Copperleaf Value Framework applies to any company that needs to make informed decisions.
 Because there are so many similarities and common issues around safety, environment, and reliability for industries with large infrastructure, the Framework expands most naturally to industries like oil and gas, mining, transportation, pulp and paper, telecommunications, and of course, IT across a wide range of industries.”

-Copperleaf C55 provides dynamic Enterprise Portfolio Management specifically suited to the needs of organizations managing large numbers of physical assets.
+The Copperleaf Suite provides dynamic Enterprise Portfolio Management specifically suited to the needs of organizations managing large numbers of physical assets.
 It uses the Copperleaf Value Framework which is configured to measure the key things that deliver benefit to the organization.
 To learn more about Enterprise Portfolio Management and how it can help you effectively make cross-enterprise IT investment decisions, download our white paper on this topic.